 3. Mediation Services

-Do You Need a Lawyer for Small Claims Court in Specific States?
+State-by-State Rules: Do You Need a Lawyer for Small Claims Court?

 Rules for small claims courts vary by state.
 So it’s important to check your local rules.
 Here are some examples: